slevithan/regex/README.md

 **`disable`** — A set of options that can be individually disabled by setting their values to `true`.

 - **`x`** — Disables implicit, emulated [flag <kbd>x</kbd>](#flag-x).
 - **`n`** — Disables implicit, emulated [flag <kbd>n</kbd>](#flag-n).
-Note that, although it's safe to use anonymous captures and numbered backreferences within a regex when flag <kbd>n</kbd> is disabled, referencing submatches by number from *outside* a regex (e.g. in replacement strings) can result in incorrect values because extended syntax (atomic groups and subroutines) might add "emulation groups" to generated regex source.
-It's therefore recommended to enable option `subclass` when disabling `n`.
+Note that, although it's safe to use unnamed captures and numbered backreferences within a regex when flag <kbd>n</kbd> is disabled, referencing submatches by number from *outside* a regex (e.g. in replacement strings) can result in incorrect values because extended syntax (atomic groups and subroutines) might add "emulation groups" to generated regex source.
+It's therefore recommended to enable the `subclass` option when disabling `n`.
 - **`v`** — Disables implicit [flag <kbd>v</kbd>](#flag-v) even when it's supported natively, resulting in flag <kbd>u</kbd> being added instead (in combination with the `unicodeSetsPlugin`).
 - **`atomic`** — Disables [atomic groups](#atomic-groups) and [possessive quantifiers](#possessive-quantifiers), resulting in a syntax error if they're used.
 - **`subroutines`** — Disables [subroutines](#subroutines) and [subroutine definition groups](#subroutine-definition-groups), resulting in a syntax error if they're used.